Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Four-dimensional Gauss-Bonnet black hole

 At $\alpha=-M^2$, the spin approaches its maximum 2$M$.
 In Fig. \ref{ppPT}, we show the different regions of the spacetime in $a/M$-$\alpha/M^2$ plane.
 In regions I and II, they are black holes with two and one horizon, respectively.
 Region III is for the naked singularity.
 Differently, in region IV, the spacetime has no horizon and has no real solution at the short radial distances.
 Therefore, we only consider the black hole regions I and II.
-Although the rotating black hole is not a vacuum solution in this GB gravity.
-It still worths to examine its gravitational effects.
-And this might show some interesting properties of this four-dimensional GB gravity.
+This shall uncover some interesting properties of this four-dimensional CGB black hole.